Significant changes to the Internet and Big Tech based on US antitrust bills | ExBulletin

 Significant changes to the Internet and Big Tech based on US antitrust bills

+If US lawmakers approve the proposed antitrust package, dominant big tech companies could be forced to make major changes to their business practices.

-An antitrust overhaul package announced in Congress for Big Tech, if enacted, will have a wide range of implications for how people use the Internet and for the largest and most successful companies in the United States.
-There is a possibility.
+Washington: Parliamentary antitrust overhaul package for Big Tech will have a widespread impact on how people use the Internet and on America’s largest and most successful companies There is a possibility.

 Five bills scheduled to be voted on Wednesday could pave the way for the reorganization or dissolution of giants such as Google, Facebook, Apple and Amazon while rebuilding the entire Internet ecosystem. ..